 The anaesthetic numbing spray is administered to your throat, and the procedure is performed while you are under conscious sedation.
-If medically indicated you will be put under general anaesthetic.
+If medically indicated, you will be put under general anaesthetic.
 Dr Maraj will then insert the endoscope into your mouth.
 This is a thin tube fitted with a camera at the end.
 You will be asked to swallow the endoscope so that Dr Maraj may pass the tube down your upper gastrointestinal tract.
 On the screen, your surgeon will watch as the tube passes through the oesophagus into your stomach.
 At this point, Dr Maraj will inflate your stomach with air to allow for better visuals.
 Moving down your stomach and small intestine, she will be able to identify any abnormalities with the camera.
 This should be sufficient to make a diagnosis and plan treatment accordingly.
 If necessary, she may also take biopsies and perform any endoscopic interventions as needed.

 What to expect post-procedure

-In some cases, a general anesthetic may be indicated.
-If this is the case, you may need to stay in hospital overnight for observation after the procedure and or surgery.
+In some cases, a general anaesthetic may be indicated.
+If this is the case, you may need to stay in the hospital overnight for observation after the procedure and or surgery.
 If you were put under conscious sedation for a gastroscopy, you would only be able to go home once the sedation has worn off and you have someone to drive you.